 Marita Cheng is most definitely influential.
 Her studies on robotics have led her to become the founder of Robogals.
 As a result, Marita was named Australia’s young entrepreneur of the year in 2012 and founded another company Aubot.
 Her startup robotics company has made huge strides in the industry – and it’s not just robotics that Marita has interests in.
 Marita is the co-founder of Aipoly, an app that helps blind people use their phones to distinguish objects.

 She’s an all-around innovator with interests in science and electronics – and has combined the two to put herself as one of the leading female innovators.
+She is an inspiration to all, even someone considering locum tenens internal medicine.

 In terms of innovation – those women mentioned above are performing at the highest level.
 Women are finding their way into STEM through inspirational talks at schools, job conferences, and higher education open days.
 There are more opportunities than ever before for women to dip their toes into the world of STEM and make their mark.